-Automated Personalization (AP) combines offers or messages, and uses advanced machine learning to match different offer variations to each visitor based on their individual customer profile, in order to personalize content and drive lift.
+Automated Personalization (AP) activities in Adobe Target combine offers or messages, and uses advanced machine learning to match different offer variations to each visitor based on their individual customer profile, in order to personalize content and drive lift.

 Automated Personalization is available as part of the Target Premium solution.
 It is not included with Target Standard without a Target Premium license.
 If you have a Target Premium license, the Target Premium card replaces the Target Standard card in the Adobe Experience Cloud.

 Similarly to Auto-Target, Automated Personalization uses a Random Forest algorithm, a leading data science ensemble method, as its main personalization algorithm to determine the best experience to show a visitor.
 Automated Personalization can be valuable in the discovery phase of testing.
 It is also useful to allow machine learning to determine the most effective content when targeting diverse visitors.
 Over time, the algorithm learns to predict the most effective content and displays the content most likely to achieve your goals.

 To find more information about how Automated Personalization differs from Auto-Target, see Auto-Target.